DonaldKellett/Osiv/API.md

 The request was malformed in some way, e.g. `token` was not provided.
 The server should reply with a JSON payload containing the following fields:

-- `"reason"`: The reason for the error, e.g. `"Token was not provided."`
+- `"message"`: The reason for the error, e.g. `"Token was not provided."`

 #### `401 Unauthorized`